EnHackathon/staging/writing_blog_posts.md

 title: Writing blog posts
 ---

-1. Clone the git repository at https://github.com/EnHackathon/staging locally.
+1. Clone the git repository at `git@github.com:EnHackathon/staging` locally.

    Make sure you've been added as a collaborator with write permission by Lewis or Alex.

 2. To add a new post to the blog, create a new .md file in the _posts directory of your local copy of the repository.

-   The filename should be "YYYY-MM-DD-NameSurname.md".
+   The filename should be "YYYY-MM-DD-NameSurname.md" (this is used to create the URL).

 3. Write your blog post: